ppy/osu-wiki/news/2024/2024-03-17-project-loved-march-2024.md

 Knock-knock!
 We also have some changes to the team:

 - We say a heartfelt farewell to ::rHO::{ user=1629553 } for their contributions as an osu! captain.
 Thank you for your hard work!
-- And for the good news, the metadata reviewer applications have concluded, please give your best welcomes to ::Ucitysm::{ user=14768693 } and [Burger King](https://osu.ppy.sh/users/11354436) (a.k.a.
+- And for the good news, the metadata reviewer applications have concluded, please give your best welcomes to ::Ucitysm::{ user=14768693 } and ::Burger King::{ user=11354436 } (a.k.a.
 Utiba)!
 They'll be working hard to ensure the accurate song info we all love.
 - The description reviewers are opening applications!
 These are the people who check and correct descriptions on behalf of the captains.
 Click on the banner below to access the application.

 [![Description reviewer application link](/wiki/shared/news/banners/project-loved/apply-desc.png)](https://forms.gle/L1rwPwtawUZWbrko9)